sharetribe/flex-docs/src/docs/operator-guides-listings/location-search/index.md

 ## Can I have both keyword and location search available in the same marketplace?

 Yes.
-If you have enabled the location search, you can enable a "keyword" filter to the search page.
+If your marketplace uses the location search, you can choose to display a "keyword" filter on your marketplace search page.
+You can enable this from [the Listing Search settings page in Console](https://flex-console.sharetribe.com/a/listings/listing-search).